pfheatwole/thesis/source/paraglider_components.rst

 ..
-This chapter describes the components of a paraglider and provides simple mathematical models of each component.
-These models favor simplicity over accuracy; they are intended to be "good enough" examples of how to model each component.
+This chapter describes the three basic components of a paraglider (canopy, lines, and payload), defines the component inputs, and provides simple mathematical models of each component.

 * FIXME: where do I define the aerodynamic *control points*?
 (They're part of